Cyber Vulnerabilities and Data Analytics (MN623 Assessment-3) Assignment Help

 12. Data Analysis on Selected Datasets:

-o Demonstrate your data analytic skills on any three datasets available at Fordham University’s Data Mining Datasets
+o Demonstrate your data analytic skills on any three datasets available at Fordham University’s Data Mining Datasets.

 13. Classification and Evaluation Using Recent Datasets: